So you’re planning a trip to Costa Rica, well this is one of my favorite tropical destinations, so buckle in and I’ll tell you what I know!

 If you are wanting to stay in Nosara, you can expect hotels to run from around $50 USD for a hostel to $1,000+ USD per night.
 The average hotel price in this area is around $320 USD per night.

 Continuing even further north in the Guanacaste Province is the town of Tamarindo.
-This place is well known for some of the most beautiful beaches in the area that are home to leatherback turtles.
+This place is well known for some of the most beautiful beaches in the area and excellent places to spot turtles – including the giant leatherback turtles.

 This town nestled on the Pacific coast, is about a 4.5-hour drive from San Jose and is a really cool place to explore.
 There are many places to surf and learn to surf in the area, with some of Costa Rica’s best surfing spots nearby.
 If you’re more of a feet-on-land kind of person there are national parks to explore along with a great night market.